Officials announce boil order after South Side pumping station goes offline, thousands lose water

 The 110-year-old water pumping station served thousands of people in the Beverly and Morgan Park neighborhoods, Ald.
-Matthew O'Shea (19th) said on Twitter.
+Matthew O'Shea, 19th Ward, said on Twitter.

 "Following scheduled ComEd maintenance at the Roseland Pumping station on Thursday morning, the pumping pressure for drinking water at the facility was impacted from approximately 8:30 to 9:30am.
 The areas primarily affected by the outage were the Beverly and Morgan Park neighborhoods.
 The station is fully back online and pressurized, however, out of an abundance of caution and in consultation with the Environmental Protection Agency, the City has issued a boil order for drinking and cooking water for the impacted area while the water is being tested."
 Ald.
 O'Shea said in a statement.